Static Void Academy

 Years of experimenting and trying out different tools has given me a wealth of information about them.

 I write periodically on Medium about a variety of topics.
-I've contributed to a couple different publications like Better Programming and The Startup, and I've been featured as a Top Writer in Technology, Productivity, and Self Improvement.
+I've contributed to a couple different publications like Better Programming, The Startup, and Mind Cafe.
+I've also been featured as a Top Writer in Technology, Productivity, and Self Improvement.

-The views expressed on these articles are my own, and they do not represent the views of any organizations I'm a part of or employers I work for, past, present, or future.
+The views expressed on these articles are my own, and they do not represent the views of any organizations or employers I am, have been, or will be a part of.

 Solo Music Project